Thermosiphon: Engine cooling

-Early cars, motor vehicles and engine-powered farm and industrial equipment used thermosiphon circulation to move cooling water between their cylinder block and radiator.
-They depended on forward movement of the car and fans to move enough air through the radiator to provide the temperature differential that caused the thermosiphon circulation.
-As engine power increased, increased flow was required and so engine-driven pumps were added to assist circulation.
-More compact engines then used smaller radiators and required more convoluted flow patterns, so the circulation became entirely dependent on the pump and might even be reversed against the natural circulation.
-An engine cooled only by thermosiphon is susceptible to overheating during prolonged periods of idling or very slow travel when airflow through the radiator is limited, unless one or more fans are able to move enough air to provide adequate cooling.
-They are also very sensitive to low coolant level, i.e., losing only a small amount of coolant stops the circulation; a pump driven system is much more robust and can typically handle a lower coolant level.
+Some early cars, motor vehicles, and engine-powered farm and industrial equipment used thermosiphon circulation to move cooling water between their cylinder block and radiator.
+This method of water circulation depends on keeping enough cool air moving past the radiator to provide a sufficient temperature differential; the air movement was accomplished by the forward motion of the vehicle and by the use of fans.
+As engine power increased, increased flow of water was required, so engine-driven pumps were added to assist circulation.
+More compact engines began to use smaller radiators and require more convoluted flow patterns, so the water circulation became entirely dependent on the pump and might even be reversed against its natural direction.
+An engine that circulates its cooling water only by thermosiphon is susceptible to overheating during prolonged periods of idling or very slow travel since the lack of forward motion provides too little airflow past the radiator, unless one or more fans are able to move enough air by themselves.
+Thermosiphon systems are also very sensitive to low coolant level, i.e. losing only a small amount of coolant stops the circulation; a pump-driven system is much more robust and can typically handle a lower coolant level.

+Espresso machines

+Many espresso machine designs use a thermosiphon in order to maintain a stable temperature.

+The E-61 espresso machine has a group head with a thermosiphon.
+This group head is common on many espresso machines today.

+Some lever espresso machines have a double wall around the piston in their group that is used for a thermosiphon.
+A modern example would be the machines from Londinium.